unix1/nuk/guide/developer-overview.md

 - `nuk_game_store_server`: stores registered games in local server state and provides behavior callbacks to operate on game registration
 - `nuk_game_session_store_server`: provides behavior callbacks to operate on game sessions; the main function of this behavior is to translate a session token to a `nuk_game_server` process ID

-These implementations are only there for proof on concept and testing purposes. i.e. you might want to hook up a more robust user and session storage than the default one provided with nuk.
+These implementations are only there for proof on concept and testing purposes. i.e. you might want to hook up a more robust user and session storage than the default implementations provided with nuk.
 This is possible by implementing above behaviors and then setting them in nuk application environment values:

 ```erlang
 application:set_env(nuk, users, custom_user_store_service).